lauralwd/azolla_phd_thesis/source/17_chapter_7_phylogeny-workflow.md

 Orthology is a key concept for reading phylogenetic trees.
 If two sequences were separated because of speciation, and we assume they are the only copies both species their genomes, we may conclude that selection presure has occured on this particular gene.
 Hence, when reading a phylogenetic gene tree, we often assume that orthologous genes are functionally similar.
+Orthology inference is an invaluable tool in transfering biological meaning from one biological sequence with a validated function, to another, with no such validation.

 The _Azolla_ lab has particular interest in such a tool.
 We are not only involved in the genomics of a novel crop but more specifically of the very first genome of a fern ever sequenced.